Doublevil/scbspeedrun/levels/any_ml/FW/FW6.md

   **Notes**
   - This strat uses SD Storage.
 You can learn more about it in the "Jump cart techs" section of this guide.
   - It's exactly as fast as the other strat, but have you seen how cool it is?!
+  - Also, it's as hard as it gets to get enough jumps to reach the goal.
+  - The name comes from Bobson's commentary in RTA in Japan Summer 2021.
 </details>